alan-turing-institute/AutisticaCitizenScience/README.md

 ## Get involved

 There are lots of ways to get involved, depending on the time you have, your skillset, and what you're interested in.

-If you want to take part in something but aren't sure how, we can answer your questions and teach you the skills you need.
-You can also decide whether you want to be completely anonymous, publicly acknowledged, or something inbetween.
-Just let us know.

 ### Just curious?